agarrharr/awesome-cli-apps/readme.md

 - [tig](https://github.com/jonas/tig) - Text-mode interface for Git.
 - [grv](https://github.com/rgburke/grv) - Text-mode interface for Git with customisable vi bindings.
 - [git-standup](https://github.com/kamranahmedse/git-standup) - Recall what you did on the last working day.
-- [starring](https://github.com/ritz078/starring) - Automatically star the npm-packages that you are using on GitHub.
 - [git-secret](https://github.com/sobolevn/git-secret) - Store your private data inside a git repository.
 - [gitlab-cli](https://github.com/vishwanatharondekar/gitlab-cli) - gitlab cli for creating merge request from the command line.
 - [git-extras](https://github.com/tj/git-extras) - Little git extras like git-ignore, git-setup, git-changelog, git-release, git-effort and more.